Police News 3

 Those convicted of criminally negligent homicide can be sentenced to between 180 days to two years in state jail.

-Investigation alleges former Pflugerville police chief pointed gun at lieutenant’s leg
+Investigation alleges former Pflugerville police chief pointed a gun at a lieutenant’s leg

 In his report, Baker wrote that a Pflugerville Police lieutenant made a complaint against O’Malley during an exit interview.
 According to Baker, the lieutenant alleged that O’Malley “brandished a firearm and made threats toward an employee that he should shoot the employee in the foot.”